saorisakaue/GREP/README.md

 - numpy
 - pandas

-This software is compatible with both versions of Python: 2 and 3.
+This software is compatible with both versions of python: 2 and 3.

 ## Installation
 In order to get started with `GREP`, you can clone this repo by the following commands,